liyunze-coding/coworking-website/src/pages/widgets.md

 ## General Purpose

 For alerts, chat, and other widgets, it is recommended to use <a href="https://streamelements.com/overlays" target="_blank" class="underline hover:text-blue-400">StreamElements</a>!

+Alternatively, you can also use Twitch Alerts that can be found in your <a href="https://dashboard.twitch.tv/" target="_blank" class="underline hover:text-blue-400">Twitch Dashboard</a>!

 #### Resources to get started with StreamElements: